 Type C packaging is an overpack for transportation of radioactive material without any activity limits by any conveyance including aircraft.
 The Type C package must maintain its containment upon impact onto a target at a velocity of 90 m/s (this is similar to a fall from a height of 450 m).

 The work was done under the U.S./Russia RRRFR program under Order of the U.S. Department of Energy and was aimed to enhance the safety of air shipments of radioactive material.
 It is the world’s first Type C package for the transport of research reactor SNF by air.

-Sosny engineers designed the overpack jointly with RFNC-VNIIEF experts.
-In 2009-2010, different overpack layouts and structural materials were analyzed.
-Many options were comprehensively studied and computed to select the optimum design, i.e. a vertical cylinder with double walls backfilled with hollow balls that consists of two parts with a flanged joint in the middle and accommodates a SKODA VPVR/M cask.
+The Sosny engineers designed the overpack jointly with the RFNC-VNIIEF experts.
+In 2009–2010, an analysis considered different overpack layouts and structural materials.
+Many options were comprehensively studied and computed to select the optimum design - a vertical cylinder with double walls backfilled with hollow balls.
+The cylinder consists of two parts with a flanged joint in the middle and accommodates a SKODA VPVR/M cask.
 The base material is the OT4 titanium alloy to the national standard GOST 19807-91.